Cisco ASA

 udp/<syslog_port>

-indicates that logs will be sent using the UDP protocol, to the configured syslog port on the syslog server.
+indicates that logs will be sent using the UDP protocol, to the configured syslog portarrow-up-right on the syslog server.
 If left blank, logs will be sent to the default UDP port 514.
 Check Appendix A for default port list.

 hostname